September 11, 2023 by

 The Dean's Celebration of Excellence in Research

-The University of Vermont and UVM Larner College of Medicine are delighted to announce the upcoming "Dean's Celebration of Excellence in Research," a weeklong celebration dedicated to showcasing the exceptional research endeavors of faculty, research fellows, and graduate students.
-Scheduled from September 18 to 22, 2023, this year’s event series promises to be an extraordinary platform for academic discovery and collaboration.
+The University of Vermont and UVM Larner College of Medicine recently hosted the "Dean's Celebration of Excellence in Research," a weeklong celebration dedicated to showcasing the exceptional research endeavors of faculty, research fellows, and graduate students.
+Scheduled from September 18 to 22, 2023, this year’s event series was an extraordinary platform for academic discovery and collaboration.

-The Research Laureate Lecture will take place on Monday, September 18, from 12:15-1:15 p.m. in the Sullivan Classroom.
-This event is open to the first 50 in-person attendees.
-The talk will feature Professor of Microbiology and Molecular Genetics Sylvie Doublié, Ph.D.
-Doublié's presentation, "Erroneous DNA repair, genomic instability, and cancer," will delve into her groundbreaking research.
+The Research Laureate Lecture, which took place on Monday, September 18, featured Professor of Microbiology and Molecular Genetics Sylvie Doublié, Ph.D.
+Doublié's presentation, "Erroneous DNA repair, genomic instability, and cancer," delved into her groundbreaking research.
 Dr. Doublié earned her Ph.D. in Biochemistry and Biophysics from the University of North Carolina at Chapel Hill, focusing on the mechanism of aminoacyl-tRNA synthetases under the mentorship of Charlie Carter, Ph.D.
 She furthered her expertise through postdoctoral work with Stephen Cusack, Ph.D. at the EMBL outstation in Grenoble, France, and with Tom Ellenberger, D.V.M., Ph.D., at Harvard Medical School, where she studied DNA polymerase mechanisms.
 Joining the Department of Microbiology and Molecular Genetics in 1998, her exceptional contributions earned her the 2022 Research Laureate Award from the Larner College of Medicine.

-On Wednesday, September 20, the College will host its first Research Rally.
-Featuring a slate of Larner and UVM experts, these Ted-style talks promise to be enlightening and enjoyable.
-Presenters will give 7-minute talks designed to appeal to a broad audience.
-Provost and Senior Vice-President, University of Vermont Patricia Prelock, Ph.D, will be a guest presenter, and Senior Associate Dean for Research, Kate Tracy, Ph.D. will close out the Research Rally with a talk of her own.
-In-person attendance is encouraged for this event, taking place at 5 p.m. in Hoehl Gallery.
-A networking opportunity, featuring complimentary refreshments and hors d’oeuvres, will follow the Rally.
+On Wednesday, September 20, the College hosted its first Research Rally.
+Featuring a slate of Larner and UVM experts, these Ted-style talks were designed to appeal to a broad audience—each segment lasted only seven minutes, giving the presenters a chance to prove their elevator pitch skills.
+Provost and Senior Vice-President, University of Vermont Patricia Prelock, Ph.D, kicked off the event, and Senior Associate Dean for Research, Kate Tracy, Ph.D. closed out the Research Rally with a talk of her own.

 “Sharing and celebrating research is not just integral to our mission at the Larner College of Medicine; it's the heartbeat of our academic community,” stated Dr. Tracy.
 “By showcasing our discoveries, we hope to inspire curiosity, foster innovation, and create a culture of continuous learning.”